Top 15 FAQ for Remote Patient Monitoring in 2021

 10. How is RPM helpful in chronic disease management?

-RPM provides regular insights into patient’s health that allows the attendee and healthcare providers to respond proactively.
-Chronic diseases are at a surge in the growing population, and it has become challenging for hospitals to admit the patients and provide sufficient care to them.
-Chronic conditions require a more extended period for recovery.
+RPM provides regular insights into patients’ health that allow the attendees and healthcare providers to respond proactively.
+Chronic diseases are at a surge in the growing population, and it has become challenging for hospitals to admit patients and provide sufficient care to them.
+Chronic conditions require a longer period for recovery.
 With RPM, people with chronic illness are under continuous monitoring; thus, it reduces the burden on healthcare providers.

 11. What are the most commonly used RPM devices?

-RPM is supported by various medical devices that monitor the patient vitals constantly.
+RPM is supported by various medical devices that monitor the patient’s vitals constantly.
 Glucometers, blood pressure monitoring devices, fall detection devices, electrocardiography (ECG) devices, wearables, skin patches, wearable heart monitors, and Bluetooth-enabled devices.

 12. What is the role of artificial intelligence (AI) in remote patient monitoring?